-The faunal observations at station Senghor NW include a wide variety of taxa (Table 1; Figures 5 and 6), spanning in size from radiolarians to large siphonophores (such as Praya dubia and Apolemia).
-Chaetognaths were the dominant faunal group.
-Typical examples of fragile organisms that were not present or identifiable in the MOCNESS samples from the same cruise (Christiansen et al 2016; Lüskow et al in prep.) but which can be efficiently observed by PELAGIOS include large larvaceans (probably Bathochordaeus and Mesochordaeus), pelagic polychaetes (Poeobius, Tomopteris) (Figure 5), and smaller siphonophores (such as Bargmannia and Lilyopsi; the latter can be easily distinguished by their fluorescent body parts).(Figure 5).
-Observed medusae belonged to the genera Periphylla, Halitrephes, Haliscera, Crossota, Colobonaema, Solmissus and Solmundella (Figure 5).
-Venus girdles (Cestum spp.), Beroe, cydippids and lobate ctenophores (such as Thalassocalyce inconstans, Leucothea, Bathyceroe, see Harbison et al., 1978 for differences in robustness among ctenophores) were encountered at Senghor NW (Figure 5).
+The faunal observations at station Senghor NW include a wide variety of taxa (Table 1; Figs. 5 and 6), spanning

+- in size from radiolarians to large siphonophores (such as Praya dubia and Apolemia).Chaetognaths were the dominant faunal group.
+Typical examples of fragile organisms that were not present or identifiable in the MOCNESS samples from the same cruise (Christiansen et al., 2016; Lüskow - et al., 2019[152] but which can be efficiently observed by PELAGIOS include large larvaceans (probably Bathochordaeus and Mesochordaeus), pelagic polychaetes (Poeobius, Tomopteris) (Fig. 5), and smaller siphonophores (such as Bargmannia and Lilyopsi[]; the latter can be easily distin- - guished by their fluorescent body parts) (Fig. 5).
+Observed medusae belonged to the genera Periphylla, Halitrephes, Haliscera, Crossota, Colobonaema [CEI5], Solmissus, and Solmundella (Fig. 5).
+Venus girdles (Cestum spp.), Beroe, cydippids, and lobate ctenophores (such as Thalassocalyce inconstans, Leucothea, Bathyceroe [2016]; see Harbison et al., 1978, for differences in robustness among ctenophores) were encountered at Senghor NW (Fig. 5).
 Cephalopod observations were rare but small individual cranchiid squids were observed in the upper 50 m at night.
+Mastigoteuthid squids

-Mastigoteuthid squids were observed with their mantle in a vertical orientation and with extended tentacles in waters below 500 m.
+- were observed with their mantle in a vertical orientation and with extended tentacles in waters below 500 m.
 One large squid, Taningia danae was observed during a transit between transecting depths.
-Other pelagic molluses include the nudibranch Phylliroe and different pteropod species.
-Observed fishes are snipe eels, hatchet fishes, lantern fishes and Cyclothone.
-Fishes are among the dominant organisms encountered during PELAGIOS transects but it is often impossible to identify fishes to species level from the video.
+Other pelagic molluscs include the nudibranch Phylliroe and different pteropod species.
+Observed fishes are snipe eels, hatchet fishes, lantern fishes, and Cy- - clothone.
+Fishes are among the dominant organisms encountered during PELAGIOS transects, but it is often impossible to identify fishes to species level from the video.

-3.6 Individual behavior
+2.6 Individual behavior

-In situ observations by PELAGIOS video may reveal direct observations on individual behavior.
-Decapod shrimps were observed to release a blue or green bioluminescent cloud after performing their tail flip as part of the escape response (Figure 6d).
-Potential reproductive behavior was observed for two specimens of krill which were seen in a what could be a mating position, and salps were observed to reproduce asexually by the release of salp oozoids (Figure 6c).
-Feeding behaviors were observed for large prayid siphonophores and calycophoran siphonophores which had their tentacles extended.
-Poeobius worms were observed with their mucus web deployed to capture particulate matter (Christiansen et al., 2018) (Figure 6a).
-Narcomedusae of the genus Solmissus were observed with their tentacles stretched up and down, which is a feeding posture (Figure 5).
-In situ observations by the PELAGIOS also showed the natural body position of pelagic organisms.
-Snipe eels were observed in a vertical position with their heads up, while dragonfishes and some myctophids were observed in an oblique body position with their head down (Figure 6b).
+In situ observations by PELAGIOS video may reveal direct 55 observations on individual behavior.
+Decapod shrimps were observed to release a blue or green bioluminescent cloud after performing their tail flip as part of the escape response (Fig. 6d).
+Potential reproductive behavior was observed for two specimens of krill which were seen in what could be a 60 mating position, and salps were observed to reproduce asexually by the release of salp oozoids (Fig. 6c).
+Feeding behaviors were observed for large pravid siphonophores and calycophoran siphonophores which had their tentacles extended.
+Poeobius worms were observed with their mucus 65 web deployed to capture particulate matter (Christiansen et al., 2018) (Fig. 6a).
+Narcomedusae of the genus Solmissus were observed with their tentacles stretched up and down, which is a feeding posture (Fig. 5).
+In situ observations by the PELAGIOS also showed the natural body position of pelagic 70 organisms.
+Snipe eels were observed in a vertical position with their heads up, while dragonfish and some myctophids were observed in an oblique body position with their head down (Fig. 6b).